JesseEmond/CSGames-2016-AI-Winner/README.md

 OS and security, really.
 We had 2 days to work on our AI and could take our code home to work on it (which we did -- an all-nighter).

-We were provided a assembly manual for a custom assembly on a custom "OS" (quoted because it was quite rudimentary on purpose).
+We were provided an assembly manual for a custom assembly on a custom "OS" (quoted because it was quite rudimentary on purpose).

 The goal is simple: survive.
-Every team writes an assembly program, tournament brackets are created, and 1v1 matches occur : both programs are put in a shared `1Mb` memory space, taking turns at having execution time and the last one left running wins the match.
+Every team writes an assembly program, tournament brackets are created, and 1v1 matches occur ; both programs are put in a shared `1Mb` memory space, taking turns at having execution time and the last one left running wins the match.

 We are given the following tools:
-- `MMU` - We can set the permissions of memory pages, `256 bytes` at a time.
+- `MMU` - We can set the permissions (R/W/X) of memory pages, `256 bytes` at a time.
           This is the most efficient way to attack.
 - `Threads` - We can launch threads.
 A program lives as long as it has a thread alive.
-The amount of instructions ran per "turn" is distributed among the threads of a program (i.e. you get additional 'lives', but it becomes much harder to predict when you'll lose control of the CPU).
+The amount of instructions ran per "turn" (10, in our case) is distributed among the threads of a program (i.e. you get additional 'lives', but it becomes much harder to predict when you'll lose control of the CPU on a single thread because 10 instructions per turn % 3 threads != 0).
 We could have a maximum of 3 threads.
 - `Clock` - We can get the current seconds counter.
-This gives us the ability to generate pseudorandom numbers (although *seconds* were a bit too slow and we had to modify the seed to avoid collisions)
+This gives us the ability to generate pseudorandom numbers (although *seconds* were a bit too slow and we had to modify the seed to avoid collisions).

 ## Strategy
 Our winning strategy was to *spread and conquer*: